Finitely Presentable Higher-Dimensional Automata and the Irrationality of Process Replication: Languages of Higher-Dimensional Automata

-Every $P\in L(X)$ is therefore contained in one $L\left(F(d)\right)$ which means that $L(X)$ is a down-closed interval ipomset language as required. \end{proof} Since $\Lang$ is the category with as objects down-closed interval ipomset languages and as morphisms the subset inclusion maps the theorem above and \cref{language-subset} allow us to see $L$ as a functor $L:\HDA\to\Lang$.
-Since the colimit of a diagram of languages is the union \cref{coproduct-language} and \cref{hda-lang-filtered-colim} give us that $L$ preserves coproducts and filtered colimits.
-However, it does not preserve all colimits as we show with the next theorem. \begin{theorem} There is a diagram $F \from D \to \HDA$, such that $\bigcup_{d\in D}L\left(F(d)\right) \subsetneq L(\colim F)$. \end{theorem} \begin{proof} We use for $D$ be the category of shape $1 \leftarrow 2 \rightarrow 3$.
+Since $\Lang$ is the category having down-closed interval ipomset languages as objects and the subset inclusion maps as morphisms, \cref{hda-lang-interval,language-subset} allow us to see $L$ as a functor $L:\HDA\to\Lang$.
+Since the colimit of a diagram of languages is the union, \cref{coproduct-language,hda-lang-filtered-colim} give us that $L$ preserves coproducts and filtered colimits.
+However, it does not preserve all colimits as we show with the next \namecref{hda-lang-colim-counter}. \begin{proposition} There is a small diagram $F \from D \to \HDA$, whose colimit accepts more than the HDA in the diagram together: $\bigcup_{d\in D}L\left(F(d)\right) \subsetneq L(\colim F)$. \end{proposition} \begin{proof} We use for $D$ the category of shape $1 \leftarrow 2 \rightarrow 3$.
 Consider the following pushout of HDA, which is a colimit over a diagram of shape $D$.

+The inclusions $i_{k}$ map $\circ$ to $\circ$ and the double arrows indicate starting and accepting cells.
+Note that the languages of the HDA at the corners are all empty, except of the HDA at the bottom right corner, which accepts the word $(a \to c)$.
+Thus the pushout of these HDA with empty languages has a non-empty language.